fmenezes/mongodb-atlas-local-extension/README.md

 2. **Automatic Process**: The workflow automatically:
    - Creates GitHub release with auto-generated notes
    - Extracts version from the tag
-   - Extracts release notes from GitHub release
-   - Builds and pushes Docker image with changelog
+   - Builds and pushes Docker image with changelog link
    - Pushes to Docker Hub